Azure/k8s-deploy/README.md

 ```
 ## Sample workflows for new traceability fields support

- - Environment variable `HELM_CHART_PATHS` is a list of helmchart files used in k8s-bake and k8s-deploy
+ - Environment variable `HELM_CHART_PATHS` is a list of helmchart files expected by k8s-deploy - it can be populated from k8s-bake
  - Use script to build image and add `dockerfile-path` label to it.
    The value expected is the link to the dockerfile : `https://github.com/${{github.repo}}/blob/${GITHUB_SHA}/Dockerfile`
    If your dockerfile is in the same repo and branch where the workflow is run, it can be a relative path and it will be converted to a link for traceability.